 If you’ve already got an emergency fund (no matter how big it is), go ahead and give yourself a high five!
 You’re doing better than the 78% of Americans who are living paycheck to paycheck.1 But if you find yourself in a situation that your emergency fund won’t cover, there are ways to get through it without putting yourself in debt.

 5 Steps to Take When an Emergency Is Bigger Than Your Emergency Fund:

-2. Shop around.
+3. Shop around.

+If your car is on the fritz, it pays to shop around.
+Ask friends for reliable mechanic recommendations, and then call about deals, coupons and specials.
+Be sure the mechanic you pick gives you a quote before you agree to let them do any work.
 If their price is more than you can afford, ask for the bare-minimum fix that will get you back on the road safely until you can save for a bigger repair or a replacement car.
 If your vehicle is absolutely not drivable, consider carpooling or taking public transportation.

-3. Make extra money—fast!
+4. Make extra money—fast!

-5. Build up your emergency savings fund again.
+5. Build up your emergency fund again.

 Once the dust settles and the storm has passed, it’s time to rebuild your emergency fund as soon as possible.
 If there’s one thing you can count on, it’s that there will be another emergency at some point.
 And when that happens, you’ll be thankful you had your emergency fund to help you weather the storm.
 So go ahead and focus on building that savings back up!

 Get Peace of Mind